Central downtown location close to Citygarden and the Arch

 The antique front desk offers sit-down service rather than a traditional check-in.
 Two brass elevators playing Jazz music transport guests to their rooms.

 The lobby is decorated with plush seating areas, Persian rugs, and a baby grand piano.
 Business travelers are found having meetings here or in the attached Mahogany Grille -- a popular place for nightly happy hours, often frequented by locals who work nearby.
-The hotel receives a steady flow of clientele from nearby corporations (an AT&T branch is across the street) as well as Omni regulars.
+The hotel receives a steady flow of clientele from nearby corporations (an AT&T branch is across the street).

 A downtown location walking distance to Busch Stadium and the Arch